thaggie/bento-browser/README.md

 ## Usage

-There's no packaged version so you have to download and run from the terminal:
+There's no packaged version so you have to download and build it from the terminal:

 ```
 git clone git@github.com:thaggie/bento-browser.git
 cd bento-browser
 npm install
-npm start
+npm run package
 ```

 ## Future Work